 Our visits to Rice and Beans Ministries reveal hardships and hope.

 “Pat, I would like to solve the puzzle.”
-For many of us, this is the type of phrase often associated with trips to Costa Rica.
-The region can be viewed by us in America as a trophy, a reward for achievements, holidays, nuptials, or even a bucket-list stop.
+For many of us, this phrase can often be associated with trips to exotic locations like Costa Rica.
+We can tend to view the region in America as a trophy, a reward for achievements, holidays, weddings, or even a bucket-list stop.
 For those with the time and means to fly into Costa Rica, absorb its beauty, and be airborne again within days, it is easy to forget there is an interior that can look different than its exterior.
 It’s a struggle many “destination” regions of the world with visually stunning backdrops battle; the commercialization of its landscapes and people often overlook what everyday life is like for many of its residents.

 A frequent perk is an all-inclusive experience filled with many activities and indulgences.
-That’s where the experience can fall short if your goal is to truly see all aspects of a region; its terrain, people, offerings, struggles, and triumphs.
+That’s where the understanding can fall short if your goal is to truly see all the aspects of a region: its terrain, people, offerings, struggles, and triumphs.
 Beyond the coastlines and Five Star Hotels, some of Costa Rica’s permanent residents live an all-inclusive experience of their own.

-As of 2020, 30% of individual Costa Ricans lived at or below the poverty line, with 8.5% of those living in extreme poverty, meaning they earned less than what it takes to acquire essential food and items deemed necessary for survival.
-While these issues are not exclusive to Costa Rica, they do present problems that do not have enough remedies.
+As of 2020, 30% of Costa Ricans lived at or below the poverty line, with 8.5% living in extreme poverty, meaning they earned less than what it takes to acquire essential food and items deemed necessary for survival.
+While these issues are not exclusive to Costa Rica, they present problems that need more remedies.

 The bright side.